Luma-exe/Luma-Academia/_INFS 3003 Artificial Intelligence/Lecture 2 - Solving Problems by Searching.md

 **Four-Step Process**:

 1. **Goal Formulation**
-   - Goals organize behavior by limiting objectives and actions to be considered
+   - Goals organize behaviour by limiting objectives and actions to be considered

 2. **Problem Formulation**
    - Agent devises description of states and actions necessary to reach the goal